Phase space analysis of an exponential model in $f(Q)$ gravity including linear dark-sector interactions: Phase-space analysis with DM-DE interactions

 Finally, in the same way as before, we solve the autonomous system of equations with respect to the variable $\eta$ for the quantities $\{x,y,m\}$ in order to obtain the behavior of the corresponding density parameters.
 The equations are solved numerically, with the difference that the autonomous differential equation for $x$ now includes the contribution of the interaction:

-We use the same initial conditions as before ($y(0)=10^{-6}$, $x(0)=1-\Omega_{DE}(b,0)-y(0)$, $m(0)=m_{0}$), and obtain the results shown in (\ref{cosmopara}).
-In this evolution of the density parameters in the presence of the interaction, we observe that the geometric component of dark energy does not completely dominate and decreases in value towards the future, while the matter component dissipates, taking negative values ($\Omega_{m}<0$) at the location of the dark-energy–dominated attractor point, this behavior is generally found in the linear interaction kernel we used \cite{vander}.
+We use the same initial conditions as before ($y(0)=10^{-6}$, $x(0)=1-\Omega_{DE}(b,0)-y(0)$, $m(0)=m_{0}$), and obtain the results shown in figures (\ref{cosmopara}).
+In this evolution of the density parameters in the presence of the interaction, we observe that the geometric component of dark energy does not completely dominate and decreases in value towards the future, while the matter component dissipates, taking negative values ($\Omega_{m}<0$) at the location of the dark-energy–dominated attractor point, a result which in principle is unphysical and will require more attention in further interacting models.
+It is interesting to note that this behavior is also generally found using the linear interaction kernel we chose to extend our model \cite{vander}.
 Moreover, at late times the effective equation-of-state parameter tends toward values $w_{eff}<-1$ and $q<-1$, suggesting the dominance of a phantom-like dark energy component.
 In this sense, it is interesting to note that the geometric contribution from non-metricity in the model can be decomposed into quintessence-like and phantom-like fields in the presence of interaction, since while the duality is controlled by the parameter $b$, the phantom divide is also crossed in the presence of the coupling parameter $\xi$.
 This phantom crossing posits a violation of the null energy condition \cite{Rubakov}, whose consequences in terms of how much of this violation can be accumulated in spacetime is bounded in semiclassical theories of gravity \cite{endure}.